cabforum/servercert/docs/EVG.md

 ---
 title: Guidelines for the Issuance and Management of Extended Validation Certificates
-subtitle: Version 1.7.8
+subtitle: Version 1.7.9
 author:
   - CA/Browser Forum
-date: 25 August, 2021
+date: 23 April, 2022
 copyright: |
-  Copyright 2021 CA/Browser Forum
+  Copyright 2022 CA/Browser Forum

   This work is licensed under the Creative Commons Attribution 4.0 International license.
 ---